 I have worked in education and social work for over forty years, including a considerable period supporting schools with safeguarding, child protection and SEN. In my more recent roles, working in a neighbouring local authority, I have represented Education on the Local Childrens Safeguarding Board and Executive.

 Having recently opted to work part time as Safeguarding Unit Manager, I am now in a position to take up some voluntary opportunities and I am delighted take up the chance to support the children and staff at KSPS.

 Mrs Lynne Wade

-As Headteacher of Kirkby Stephen Primary School for the past nine years, I have seen the school continue to develop and thrive.
+As Headteacher of Kirkby Stephen Primary School for the past ten years, I have seen the school continue to develop and thrive.
 The governors have played a key role in the growth of the school and have had been instrumental in its success.
 I am very proud of all that we have achieved during the past few years and know that by all involved with KSPS working together, we will continue to go from strength to strength.

 Mrs Liz Paisley

 I have been a teacher in special education for 34 years, ending my career as Deputy Head Teacher of Lakeside School in Welwyn Garden City.
 My specialism is with pupils with severe and complex learning difficulties and, for a period, I was also seconded to Hertfordshire Careers service working alongside all the special schools in the county.
 I thoroughly enjoyed my teaching career.
 My husband and I moved to Kirkby Stephen in 2015 and have recently opened a Bed and Breakfast.
 We have two daughters, aged 30 and 23, also both involved in education.
 I have been volunteering at the school for just over a year and am delighted to be a member of the Governing Body.
 I trust that my skills and experience in the education field will enable me to make a positive contribution to the life of the school.